 For prices and availability, please contact us directly and we can talk you through the courses we can offer.

-Please note that if you wish to book a place on a Self-Sponsored course, then we will need to take a deposit in order to reserve the place for you.
+Please note that if you wish to book a place on a Self-Sponsored course, then we will need to take a 50% deposit of the course fee in order to reserve the place for you.

 Q: I have lost my licence.
 Can I get a copy of it?